cookiedan42/pyLuminus/README.md

 - currently only works for luminus native, not panopto

 `meetings.py`
-- gets clickable links of upcoming meetings and their passwords
+- gets links of upcoming meetings and their passwords

 login